István Bagyula

 István Bagyula (born 2 January 1969) is a retired Hungarian pole vaulter.

 Bagyula was born in Budapest and is a former world junior record holder, having equalled Radion Gataullin's 1984 record of 5.65 m at the 1988 World Junior Championships.
 A new championship record at the time, it has not yet been beaten at the WJC.
 Maksim Tarasov is the world junior record holder with 5.80 m.

+Bagyula competed for the George Mason Patriots track and field team, where he won an NCAA DI title in the pole vault.